willpinha/daisy-components/README.md

 You don't need to install anything!
 Just copy/paste any UI component from [the collection](https://collection.willpinha.link) into your project

 > [!IMPORTANT]
-> All eamples are made with DaisyUI and TailwindCSS, so make sure you have these dependencies in your
+> All components are made with DaisyUI and TailwindCSS, so make sure you have these dependencies in your
 > project.
 We also use [Font Awesome](https://fontawesome.com) for the icons, but you can replace it
 > with any other icon library